robin-raymond/zax.io/basics.md

 }

 // A `type` can be assumed based on a value rather than requiring explicit
-// declaration (note that two unique operators are below, the `:` and the `=`
+// declaration (note: two unique operators are below; the `:` and the `=`
-// operator)
+// are not the same operator)
 assumedType := funcReturningType()

-// Types can be deduced based on automatic type deduction from a variable
+// types can be deduced based on automatic type deduction from a variable
 // instead of an explicit `type` name originValue : Integer valueBorrowsOriginalValuesType : originalValue

-// Symbols that start with _ are reserved for compiler and toolchain generated
+// symbols that start with _ are reserved for compiler and toolchain generated
 // symbols and may contain additional underscores where needed (thus are
-// entirely reserved and must not be used by a programmer as a prefix).
+// entirely reserved and must not be used by a programmer as a prefix) _reservedVariableName
-_reservedVariableName
 _ReservedTypeName

-// Symbols ending with _ are discouraged except in the case of disambiguating
+// symbols ending with _ are discouraged except in the case of disambiguating
+// keywords and word operators from symbols (and a compiler may lint these
+// names)
-// keywords from symbols (and a compiler may lint these names). as_ // e.g. `as` is a keyword, but `as_` is not a keyword.
+as_ // e.g. `as` is a keyword, but `as_` is not a keyword.

 MyType :: type {
     m_no := 0   // NOT recommended as this Zax is a data oriented and not an
-                // object or classification oriented language
+                // object or classification oriented language with members

     _no := 0    // NOT recommended (Zax has built in disambiguation)
     no_ := 0    // NOT recommended (Zax has built in disambiguation)